bratislava/kupaliska-starz-fe/README.md

 #### Recaptcha

-To make recaptcha work properly, you need to set `VITE_RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
-From there use the `kupaliska.bratislava.sk` key.
-(It's same key as or backend)
+To make recaptcha work properly, you need to set `RECAPTCHA_CLIENT_SECRET` variable from [cloudflare](https://dash.cloudflare.com/d22f6ea707b439784e5300382443257b/turnstile).
+From there use the `kupaliska.bratislava.sk` site key.
-To get the credentials to login, please contact Martin Pintner or Patrik Kadlcik
+To get the credentials to login, please contact Martin Pinter.

 ### Start the app